 View this post on Instagram

 Bradley Cooper and Lady Gaga’s new movie A Star is Born came out earlier this month and it’s gotten a ton of press.
 It’s a love story about a seasoned musician and a struggling artist.
 To promote the film, Bradley has been doing French media interviews in French.
 He picked up the language while studying in Aix-en-Provence back in college and charms the pants off adoring fans with his linguistic prowess.
-Beyond his charm, we can learn a lot from Bradley Cooper speaking French, so let’s get right into it.
+Beyond his charm, we can learn a lot from Bradley Cooper speaking French.
+It’s not the fact that he can speak French that’s remarkable since a lot of people speak more than one language; it’s what we can learn from him that’s impressive and what I admire.
+So let’s get right into it.

 What we can learn from Bradley Cooper speaking French